Heading to Japan? The Shinkansen (bullet train) system has introduced exciting new updates that make traveling across the country even smoother.

 1. Reduction in Non-Reserved Seats on Nozomi Trains

 a.
-Current Seating Arrangement
+Old Seating Arrangement

-- Each Nozomi train has 16 cars for your journey
+- Each Nozomi train had 16 cars

 c.
 Reasons for the Change